-*Excerpt From the Cowles Papers, Mount Holyoke College Archives and Special Collections, South Hadley, MA.which contain correspondence, writings, biographical information, Caldwell and Cowles family papers and a photograph.
-Chiefly focusing on Eunice Stanwood Caldwell Cowles amd her connections to Mary Lyon and Zilpah P. Grant Banister through both Mount Holyoke and Ipswich Female Seminaries.
+*The following is an excerpt From the Cowles Papers, Mount Holyoke College Archives and Special Collections, South Hadley, MA.which contain correspondence, writings, biographical information, Caldwell and Cowles family papers and a photograph.
+Chiefly focusing on Eunice Stanwood Caldwell Cowles and her connections to Mary Lyon and Zilpah P. Grant Banister through both Mount Holyoke and Ipswich Female Seminaries.

 “Eunice Caldwell was born on February 4, 1811, in Ipswich, Massachusetts.
 She was the daughter of Captain John Caldwell and Eunice Stanwood Caldwell.
 Her father, a sailor, drowned in the Kennebec River in 1835.

 “She attended Ipswich Female Seminary from 1828 to 1829, where she met and began a lasting friendship with Mary Lyon, a teacher and an assistant to Zilpah P. Grant, the school’s principal, from 1828 to 1839.
 She graduated from Ipswich in 1829 and was a teacher there from 1830-1835.